jlarkcentral/MaxPaint/README.md

 game test with Pygame and pyganim

+[arrows] to move, [space] to jump, [l_alt] to mine a block

 # todo

-- moving platforms collision - check meks example
-- shooting at startup mystery
-- add levels
+- create game class > called on game screen
+- nice display for damage points
+- animation on enemy kill

+- tutorial with instructions
 - enemies design...